isabella232/insightconnect-workflows/workflows/Create_and_Update_Tickets_by_Assets_with_Jira_From_InsightVM/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.
+Once the workflow has been imported, the Create Jira Ticket step will need to be configured.
+In the step the Project input will need to be changed from `change_me` to an appropriate project ID.

-After configuring the Teams steps and the `Find DN` step, activate the workflow in order to trigger it.
+The frequency and time of at which the workflow runs my also be changed by editing the timer trigger.
+By default the workflow will run on the first day of the month at 12:01AM

 ### Usage